christinazyn/Airbnb-New-York-Analysis/README.md

 ### Insights

-The analysis reveals strong correlations between economic conditions and education levels, highlighting the impact of education on citizens' financial well-being.
-In terms of Airbnb, Manhattan leads with the highest prices, while Brooklyn follows closely due to its diverse offerings.
-Spatial relationships among boroughs show clustering of demographic features within each borough, indicating interconnectedness.
+The analysis uncovered significant correlations between economic conditions and education levels, emphasizing the influence of education on citizens' financial well-being.
+In terms of Airbnb, Manhattan led with the highest prices, while Brooklyn followed closely due to its diverse offerings.
+Spatial relationships among boroughs showed clustering of demographic features within each borough, indicating interconnectedness.